 My early experiences with urologists resulted in trauma.
 These experiences also kept me from seeking urological help for twenty years until I was forced to, out of desperation, in my mid-forties.
 I was so frightened to go to a urologist for fear of yet again more painful procedures, that I scanned each doctor's bio to make certain I would choose someone who seemed to have compassion and understanding.

 I made the right choice.
 With my husband at my side, I sat in her office crying.
 I could barely speak but needed help.
 She didn’t have a lot of answers, but walked by my side for four years until I was brave enough to have a cystoscopy.
 Everything appeared “normal” so I went on suffering with intermittent antibiotics for many years until the infections just wouldn’t go away, ever.
 I then turned to the help of Dr. Stewart Bundrick.
 I am under his care now.
-He deals with the most difficult cases and is tremendously compassionate.
+He deals with the most difficult cases of persistent/embedded UTI and is tremendously compassionate.

 You may ask about alternative treatments, diet, etc. I have tried everything.
 Homeopathy, Uromune vaccine, estradiol, acupuncture, pelvic floor therapy, D-mannose, the IC diet, special tinctures, supplements, etc, etc.